Inference of Binary Regime Models with Jump Discontinuities: Introduction

 \section{Introduction}

-Following the seminal work of Black and Scholes \cite{BS73}, the geometric Brownian motion (GBM) was adopted by several financial mathematicians and market practitioners to model the risky asset price dynamics.
-This model was generalised by many authors in various directions, including the models with jumps.
+Following the seminal work of Black and Scholes \cite{BS73}, the geometric Brownian motion (GBM) was adopted by several authors and market practitioners for modelling the risky asset price dynamics.
+The scope of this model was extended in subsequent literature in various different directions, many of which include possibility of jump discontinuities in the model.
 Merton \cite{Mer76} was the pioneer to introduce such models in the 1976's to price an option.
-There are numerous studies on the jump models available in the financial literature in various aspect (see \cite{Con03}, \cite{Ell90}, \cite{Mad98} and references therein).
-Needless to say, the jump models are now widely accepted and rapidly used by market practitioners.
-One of the main reasons behind this popularity of jump models is that the large change in the stock price movements under the models with continuous paths over a short period of time may occur with a very low probability.
-However, the large movements can be captured by allowing the volatility coefficient very high, which is rather unrealistic.
+Since then various aspects of jump diffusion models (see \cite{Con03}, \cite{Ell90}, \cite{Mad98} and references therein) are being discovered in numerous studies.
+Needless to say, the jump models are now widely accepted and being used by market practitioners.
+The main reason behind the popularity of jump models is that the models with continuous paths cannot explain the empirically observed occasional sudden big changes in simple return series.